Equally yoked dating

 By observing these character traits prior to a lifetime commitment you can asses whether you are truly a good match or will frustrate each other down the road.

-Therefore, do your due diligence in getting to know the real him and find out if you are on the same wavelength.
+You want to make sure that you understand what everyday life with him will look like in the future.
+So, do your due diligence in getting to know the real him and find out if you are on the same wavelength.

 Ayeee, finally!
 Let’s talk about the spicy stuff!